General Service Questions

 - The data from the test site is deleted within 7 days after the migration, unless you request it to be removed right away.

-It depends on the number of topics/threads the forum has got.
-To calculate the cost of migrating your forum content, use Migration Estimator – just drag the slider to indicate the number of topics/threads on your forum.
+It depends on the number of posts / users / threads the forum has got.
+To calculate the cost of migrating your forum content, use Migration Estimator.

 Here’s where configuration files are located in different CMS platforms: